 Rachel Spencer Robb joined LCF Law over 10 years ago having worked in national and regional city centre firms (Irwin Mitchell and Clarion).

 She was made a partner in 2013 and now heads our Family Law team across the offices, dealing with clients in the region and beyond.
 Her focus is mainly on the financial aspects of family law, advising clients on the protection of wealth and the impact of separation and divorce on businesses, pensions and other client assets.
 She does however also deal with the issues around child care arrangements.
 Working closely with our corporate and wider personal law team, Rachel’s clients range from the directors and shareholders of business or their spouses, to the multi generational private clients seeking to protect wealth as it passes down the family lines.

 Rachel is recommended in nationwide legal directories, Legal 500 and Chambers and Partners and is respected by peers and the wider profession.
-She has appeared on BBC Radio Leeds as well as Stray FM and regularly hosts seminars on the topical legal issues that may have an impact on clients.
+She has appeared on BBC Radio Leeds as well as local media channels and regularly hosts seminars on the topical legal issues that may have an impact on clients.

 Recent matters in which Rachel has been involved